write-mv/write.mv/README.md

 # Write.mv Core source code

-This repository contains the actual code on https://www.write.mv Actively developing.
+This repository contains the actual code on https://www.write.mv .

 # Important to know